bobtodd/notes/pyglossary/conversion.md

 ## Follow-Up: Pali Dictionaries

 So now that we've had some success with the Old Icelandic dictionaries, it's time to try our hand at Pali dictionaries.
-I first tried Buddhadatta's *Pali-English-Pali* dictionary, available [here](https://github.com/sanskrit-coders/stardict-pali/blob/master/en-head/tars/pali-en-pa.tar.gz).
+I first tried Buddhadatta's *Pali-English-Pali* dictionary, available [here](https://github.com/sanskrit-coders/stardict-pali/blob/master/en-head/tars/pali-en-pa.tar.gz) (or [locally](./data/pali-en-pa.tar.gz)).

 After unzipping the file, we have a directory `stardict-pali-en-pa-2.4.2`.
 Let's descend into the directory and use some `pyglossary` magic: